yohasebe/monadic-chat-cli/templates/code.md

 - program code in the response must be embedded in a code block in a markdown text
 - program code must be preceded with a blank line and followed by another blank line
 - the "response" contains  your response, not the prompt
+- the "response" value is suffixed by " #", which must be removed from the "conversation_history" data
 - update the value of "num_tokens" with the number of tokens contained in the new value of "conversation_history"
 - do not using invalid characters in the JSON object
-- make sure that all double quotes are escaped in the JSON object
+- make sure that all double quotes and (curly) brackets are properly escaped in the JSON object
 - the value of "num_turns" must equal the number of pairs stored the "conversation_history" of the resulting JSON object

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"